 Our daughter Laura and her friend Ashley visited us in Strasbourg and then traveled with us to London.
 From there they spent another week in Dublin and Paris.
 During their trip to the Paris airport to fly home they learned that if you travel enough, something will trip you up.

 They chose to take the Metro from their hostel to the airport.
 The Metro Police stopped them and told them they did not have the proper tickets for the zone they were in.
-The cost for this innocent mistake was $80 each.
+The cost of this innocent mistake was $80 each.

 A word of warning for Paris travelers: the Paris Metro Police are vigilant.
 Be sure you keep your ticket on you for the entire journey and understand the zones and related fares.